Fair Game (1995 film): Production

 In 1993 Sylvester Stallone was attached to the project.
 Geena Davis, Julianne Moore and Brooke Shields were all offered the role of Kate McQuean, but they all passed as they were busy with other projects, before supermodel Cindy Crawford was ultimately cast.

 Initially, Fair Game ran for 95 minutes, but after re-edits and reshoots, the film came in four minutes shorter.
-After poor test screenings, Warner Bros. cut some scenes and reshot others.
+After poor test screenings, Warner Bros.
+Pictures cut some scenes and reshot others.
 In the original version, Elizabeth Peña played the role of Rita, Max's ex-girlfriend, hence her name was included on the poster and the trailer.
 But when test audiences thought that Pena didn't seem right for the role, she was fired and Salma Hayek was brought in to replace her; Hayek said she took the part because she was allowed to rewrite the scenes she was in.
 Crawford and William Baldwin also shot additional scenes to help boost the relationship between their characters.
 Crawford also shot more scenes on her own in order to develop her character.
 Dan Hedaya had a bigger part in the original cut, but it was shortened to one scene and so he chose to go uncredited.
 The extra filming/additions and re-edit caused the film to be delayed by three months.

 The theatrical trailer shows some deleted and alternate scenes cut from the original movie before it was partially re-shot and re-edited.
 For example, in the alternate interrogation scene, Kirkpatrick asks McQuean who's trying to kill her to which she responds that no one's trying to kill her.
 Also in an extended part of this scene, McQuean asks Kirkpatrick if he has problem with lawyers; he answers that he's a cop—that it's "written on the badge".
 There is also alternate dialogue between the two while they're driving in which he says that they can't trust the cops and when she asks him why she should trust him he says because he hasn't shot her, adding that the "night's still young".
 In an additional scene, he gives her a gun, she says she doesn't know how to shoot, but he says it's like taking a picture: just point and shoot.
 In another added scene, Kirkpatrick asks McQuean if she'll hit him—she says "night's still young", his line in the deleted scene from the trailer.